Use NewCrop eRx to send electronic prescriptions for patients.

 To edit a Compound Medication:

-- Click Edit next an existing medication from the Compound Medications List.
+- Click Edit next an existing medication in Compounds List Maintenance.

 - Make any changes to the medication (e.g., add ingredients, default sig, etc.).